There's a common belief that cancer care is either an all-out effort to treat the disease or comfort care that begins near the end of life.

-Patients say one aspect of treatment they value from Florida Hospital is that every facet of their care is woven together, Dr. Makar says.
-They appreciate knowing its a collaboration.
+Patients say one aspect of treatment they value from AdventHealth is that every facet of their care is woven together, Dr. Makar says.
+They appreciate knowing it's a collaboration.

 Medical care for a complicated illness such as brain cancer includes coordination of both the clinical treatments typically coordinated at a multi-disciplinary tumor board meeting and supportive care.